 - Executive Director of Institutional Research (Fran Hermanson) — Supervisor of Institution-Level Metrics Collection

 - Faculty Senate Chair (Judi McDonald)

-- Assistant Vice Provost (Craig Parks)
+- Associate Vice Provost (Craig Parks)

 The IEC subcommittees report annually to the IEC Steering Committee on strategic plan fulfillment of WSU’s programs and services.
 Units, colleges, and areas assess how their activities and accomplishments align with the Strategic Plan and themes, achieve their unit’s goals or outcomes, and use data for decisions and improvement.
 Each subcommittee corresponds to a strategic plan theme, with broad representation.